nhemauer/Pred-Diffusion-2025/README.md

 - 'ml_state' and 'ml_policy' have a "collapse_all_csv.py" script and a "aggregate_policy.py" script in the figures folder to combine results.
 These should be run after the main py files are run.

 **Note:** <br>
 Most of the files cannot be run without a HPC.
-All scripts were made to be run with 48 cores, 336 GB RAM, and 2 weeks of runtime.
+All scripts were designed to be run with 48 cores, 336 GB RAM, and 2 weeks of runtime.